6 Tips on How to Declutter Sentimental Items – Letting Go is Possible!

 Fear of Letting Go of Sentimental Items

 Letting go of sentimental items is hard.
 Oh yes, I know!
+The fear of letting go of items we have emotional attachment to can be paralyzing, making it difficult to declutter.

 I inherited a lot of stuff from my mom when she passed away seven years ago.
 I became so attached to those items because they reminded me of my mom and made me feel close to her.